 My ancestors were all excellent cooks, they believed, as do many from the Old Country, that a meal of these favorite foods relieves the tension of a stressful day and that our spirit sighs after a good meal.
-I guess that’s why grandma believed we should spend that time in rest and reflection.
+I guess that’s why my Italian grandmother believed we should spend that time in rest and reflection.

-To create these beneficial foods will take a little more time and care, but that’s all a part of their charm and tradition.
-Like Grandma always said, “Food that is too easily prepared is like opening a bottle of champagne without the “pop”, it would eliminate half the fun.”
+Creating these beneficial foods will take a little more time and care, but that’s all a part of their charm and tradition.
+Like my Italian Grandma always said, “Food that is too easily prepared is like opening a bottle of champagne without the “pop”, it would eliminate half the fun.”

-* Copper, for elasticity of blood vessels and heart, is found in vegetables grown in soil rich in minerals, contained in humus.
+- Copper, for the elasticity of blood vessels and the heart, is found in vegetables grown in soil rich in minerals, contained in humus.

 - Herb Garden